 To alleviate this problem, we built the Proximity Toolkit.
 Our goal was to facilitate rapid exploration of proxemic interaction techniques.
-To meet this goal, the Proximity Toolkit transforms raw tracking data gathered from various hardware sensors into rich high-level proxemic information accessed via an event-driven object-oriented API.
+To meet this goal, the Proximity Toolkit transforms raw tracking data gathered from various hardware sensors (e.g., infra-red motion capturing systems, depth sensing cameras) into rich high-level proxemic information accessible via an event-driven object-oriented API.
 The toolkit includes a visual monitoring tool that displays the physical environment as a live 3D scene and shows the proxemic relationships between entities within that scene.
-It also provides other tools: one to record events generated by entities for later playback during testing; another to rapidly calibrate hardware and software.
+It also provides other tools: one to record events generated by entities for later playback during testing; another to quickly calibrate hardware and software.
 Thus our work offers three contributions:

-- 1. The design of a toolkit architecture, which fundamentally simplifies access to proxemic information. - 2.
-Interpretation and representations of higher level proxemic concepts (e.g., relationships, fixed/semi-fixed features) from low level information. - 3.
-The design of complementing visual tools that allow developers to explore proxemic relationships between entities in space without coding.
+- 1. The design of a toolkit architecture, which fundamentally simplifies access to proxemic information. - Interpretation and representations of higher-level proxemic concepts (e.g., relationships, fixed/semi-fixed features) from low-level information. - The design of complementary visual tools that allow developers to explore proxemic relationships between entities in space without coding.

-The remainder of the paper is structured as follows.
-First, we recap the concepts behind proxemic interaction and derive challenges for developers.
-Next, we introduce the design of our toolkit; we include a running example, which we use to illustrate all steps involved in prototyping a proxemic interaction system.
-Third, we introduce our visual monitor and other tools.
-Fourth, we explain the toolkit's API.
-Fifth, we discuss the flexible toolkit architecture and implementation.
+The remainder of the paper is structured as follows: we recap the concepts of proxemic interaction and derive challenges for developers.
+We then introduce the design of our toolkit; we include a running example, which we use to illustrate all steps involved in prototyping a proxemic interaction system.
+Subsequently, we introduce our visual monitor and other tools, and explain the toolkit's API.
+Next, we discuss the flexible toolkit architecture and implementation.
 This is followed by an overview of applications built by others using our toolkit.
 Finally, we discuss related toolkit work in HCI.